-The research in the Thermal Engineering (ET) group is concerned with questions related to industrial applications of thermodynamics, fluid mechanics and heat and mass transport.
+The research in the Thermal Engineering (TE) group is concerned with questions related to industrial applications of thermodynamics, fluid mechanics and heat and mass transport.
 Using a combined approach of theoretical analysis, numerical calculations and experimental investigations, the department aims to develop new or advanced knowledge for application in industrial design.
 Priority is given to the efficient use of energy and the minimization of environmental impact of our future energy systems.

 The main research subjects are: